If you’re wondering how much money to take to St Lucia then you’re in the right place.

 Luckily, ATMs are widely available and usually offer the best exchange rate.
 This is the easiest way to access cash in St Lucia.

-It’s also great to know that most shops, restaurants and hotels accept card so you rarely need cash at all.
+I also found that most shops, restaurants and hotels accepted card so I rarely even needed the cash at all.

 Taxis

-Most taxi drivers only accept cash in St Lucia so it’s easier to pre-book and pay online.
+Most taxi drivers in St Lucia only accept cash (as it’s not practical to carry around a card machine) so I found it easier to pre-book one and pay online.

 This private airport transfer offers great prices and a fantastic service.
 They’ll be sat there waiting for you as you leave the airport so no long queues and no stress.